Muhannad-issa/1st_Flask_repo/README.md

-# This is my first Flask repository, I created a Flask restful API and used Get, Post, Put and Delete methods.
+# This is my first Flask repository, I created a simple Flask restful API and used Get, Post, Put and Delete methods.
 # I used Postman to test and work with my API.